Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

 \subsubsection{Direct Manipulation of Multimodal Artifacts}

 Participants expressed a strong interest in treating text and images as manipulable, recombinable design materials.
-Two recurring practices pointed to design needs for more fluid multimodal manipulation.
+Two recurring practices pointed to design needs for more direct multimodal manipulation.

 \textit{Collaging and Recombination.} Participants frequently merged elements across outputs to spark new ideas.
 P9 envisioned combining ``the house from the first AI-generated images with the street from the second picture'' to construct scenes, while P7 highlighted that ``randomly combining characters and scenes'' could inspire unexpected connections when accompanied by textual descriptions.
-As she explained, \textit{``if I can see an AI-generated image of my protagonist in one of the scenes, it helps me better imagine potential connections between elements that might otherwise seem unrelated.''} Such practices illustrate the potential of collage and recombination as creative strategies.
+She also expressed that visualizing hard-to-imagine scenes makes it easier to write richer narrative descriptions.
+Such practices illustrated the potential of collage and recombination as creative strategies.

 \textit{Granular Editing and Annotation.} Beyond recombination, participants desired fine-grained control over outputs.
-Sticky notes captured details for iteration and served as prompts for later development.
+They use sticky notes to capture details for iteration and to serve as prompts for later development.
 Participants also wanted more localized operations, such as regenerating specific regions (P1, P3), extracting and reusing circled image elements (P5), or annotating character personas for refinement (P2).
-They left narrative prompts for later translation, e.g., P2’s note \textit{``Ending could be related to why this postman job even exists.''} These behaviors emphasize annotation as both a vehicle for iteration and a bridge to subsequent writing.
+These behaviors emphasized editing and annotation as both vehicles for iteration and a bridge to subsequent writing.